oatlog/oatlog/doc/report/main.typ

 This allows EqSat to leverage algorithms from Datalog, in particular the algorithm semi-naive join which, rather than running queries against the entire database, specifically queries newly inserted rows in a manner similar to a database trigger.
-Incremental rule matching, together with indexes and simple query planning, has brought an order of magnitude speedup to the recent e-graph engine egglog
+Incremental rule matching, together with indexes and simple query planning, has brought an order of magnitude speedup to the e-graph engine egglog
 @egglog when compared to its predecessor egg @egg.

 Relational databases are a mature technology with rich theory and a wide breadth of implementations,